jlusiardi/homekit_python/README.md

 The option `-a` specifies the alias for the device to be added.

-The option `--adapter` specifies which Bluetooth device to use.
-This is optional and `hci0` is the default and is only used if the paired device is using Bluetooth LE.
+The option `-i` specifies the additional controller's pairing id.

+The option `-k` specifies the additional controller's public key.

+The option `-p` specifies the additional controller's access privileges, this can be `User` or `Admin` for a pairing with higher privileges.

-The option `--log` specifies the loglevel for the command.
+The option `--log` specifies the log level for the command.
 This is optional.
 Use `DEBUG` to get more output.

 This will print information to be fed into `homekit.finish_add_remote_pairing` (via a second channel):